fantastic001/VertexVoyage/doc/Seminar1/paper.md

 <!-- lfm threshold = 0.5 and alpha 1 -->

-Evaluation was also done when number of partitions is set to 4 where 50% of unassigned vertices is used as threshold to terminate LFM algorithm early.
-The results are shown in the following table:
+Table 9 shows F1 scores when number of partitions is set to 4 where 50% of unassigned vertices is used as threshold to terminate LFM algorithm early.

 | Network | F1 score on 4 nodes |
 |---------|---------------------|